Even though

 Heat index

-For August, the heat index is evaluated at a sweltering 102.2°F. Adopt enhanced safety measures, heat exhaustion and heat cramps could occur.
-Continuous activity may induce heatstroke.
+For August, the heat index is appraised at a fiery hot 102.2°F (39°C).
+Extra safeguards are necessary to prevent heat exhaustion and heat cramps.
+Prolonged activity might cause heatstroke.

 Humidity